 Office of Inspector General (OIG)

-Additionally, the OIG works closely with Federal, State, and local law enforcement agencies in the detection, investigation and prosecution of any provider, subcontractor, member, entity, or employee involved in fraudulent, abusive, or wasteful activity involving the state Medicaid program.
-In addition to criminal investigations, OIG also issues and collects civil monetary penalties in accordance with Federal and State statutes, rules, and regulations.
+Additionally, the OIG works closely with federal, state, and local law enforcement agencies to detect, prevent, investigate and prosecute any provider, subcontractor, member, entity, or employee involved in fraudulent, abusive, or wasteful activity involving the state Medicaid program.
+In addition to criminal investigations, OIG also issues and collects civil monetary penalties; issues credible allegations of fraud actions related to the suspension of providers; and, when necessary, terminates providers in violation of and in accordance with federal and state statutes, rules, and regulations.